-Water levels in September 2019 were down approximately 8 feet during our sampling effort.
+Water levels in September 2020 were down approximately 12 feet during our sampling effort, with a strong algal bloom occurring.
 Gill netting was conducted overnight with three sinking and three floating experimental gill nets.
 Prior to 1986, adult fish populations were monitored, however sampling was neither uniform, nor consistent enough to develop useful trend data on sport fish population size or composition.
 As a result, this data was excluded from analysis and is only included within the tables for reference to the illegal introduction of northern pike and yellow perch.